Abi Summers

 One thing I did notice is a lack of high street stores which is so surprising in a positive way.
 Almost everywhere I have visited there have been stores like h&mm and zara.
 I’m sure that people will drive to a nearby city if they need something, or order it online, but it’s nice to not have the visible reminder.

 I did really like how all of the restaurants seemed to be independently owned and were not part of a chain.
 I always try to avoid chains when travelling, but it’s not always easy (the UK I’m looking at you).
-Restaurants in general seemed to be a bit more expensive compared to Paris for similar places however that’s a price I’m willing to pay.
+Restaurants in general seemed to be a bit more expensive compared to Paris for similar places however that’s a price I’m willing to pay - and we were not disappointed once by the quality of food.
 I imagine it’s much harder to have a sustainable business in a small town because there are less people and generally people will eat out less.